 Automotive Requirements Guide & Checklist: The 10 Essentials for Writing a Clear Requirements Document

-As the 4 ACES (Automated Driving, Connectivity, Electrification and Shared mobility) change the face of the automotive industry, the complexity of electronic and electrical systems (E/E) is increasing exponentially.
+As the 4 ACES (Automated Driving, Connectivity, Electrification, and Shared Mobility) change the face of the automotive industry, the complexity of electronic and electrical systems (E/E) is increasing exponentially.
 Currently, about forty percent of component spend in high-end models can be ascribed to electric and electronic systems, with that cost set to continue to grow.

 At the same time, driven by customer demands for a heightened User Experience (UX) and inconsistent global legislation, manufacturers are forced to engineer an increasing number of novel variations of the base-specification.
 Consequently, the complexity of compiling requirements documents outlining the specifications, processes and procedures required to produce automotive components and systems continues to grow.